-Helen Jeys is the new Headmistress of Alderley Edge School for Girls.
+Helen Jeys is Deputy Headmistress at Manchester High School for Girls